Quickstart

 Awaiting a boot result

-Boot requires a network connection which might yield some random delay.
-If you have some tasks that should be done after the boot ends, BootCallback might be used.
+Boot requires a network connection which might yield random delays.
+If you have tasks that need to be done after the boot, BootCallback might be used.

 ChannelIO.boot(bootConfig, new BootCallback() {